Step 1: Orientation Materials

 Most college course are worth 3 credit hours, which means they should equate to three hours of “class time”.
 For each three hour class, you should expect to study 10-18 hours per week for each class.
 This is due to the 8-week course terms vs. the traditional 16 week college semester.
 If you feel that you cannot handle the compressed schedule or study hours, you may want to reduce your course load.
 Only nine hours are allowed to be taken by students each term.

-Moodle is the course management system where your course will be delivered.
+Canvas is the course management system where your course will be delivered.
 Meaning, this is where you will go to find your coursework, your instructor, and your classmates.
-Some Nicholls Online professors may use a separate site for some of your coursework, but your journey will still begin on Moodle.
-Below are some videos on how to access Moodle and some basic tips for using Moodle.
+Some Nicholls Online professors may use a separate site for some of your coursework, but your journey will still begin on Canvas.

 Faculty members serve as mentors, guides, or facilitators for your learning.
 They will encourage further thought in particular areas, initiate discussion topics, grade assignments, provide feedback on assignments, and answer any questions you have concerning the course content.